 This article presents statistics on the environmental economy of EU Member States as it is defined in the environmental goods and services sector (EGSS) accounts.
-The environmental economy produces goods and services such as organic vegetables, renewable energy, or treatment of waste and wastewater that help either protecting the environment or preserving the stock of natural resources.
-Together with Eurostat's article 'Environmental economy - statistics on employment and growth', this article provides insight into a sector that is vital for Europe's transition towards a competitive climate-neutral economy as envisioned under the European Green Deal.
+The environmental economy produces goods and services such as organic vegetables, renewable energy, or treatment of waste and wastewater that help to either protect the environment or preserve the stock of natural resources.
+Together with the article 'Environmental economy - statistics on employment and growth', this article provides insight into a sector that is vital for Europe's transition towards a competitive climate-neutral economy as envisioned under the European Green Deal.

-According to Eurostat estimates, the environmental economy as a whole grew by 2.3 % in 2017, generating a total gross value added (GVA) of EUR 306.8 billion (at current prices) and contributing 2.2 % to the GDP of the EU-27.
-In the same year, overall employment grew by 1.3 %, reaching 4.2 million full-time equivalents.
-About 53 % of gross value added and employment is related to environmental goods and services sold or intended to be sold on the market; the remainder stems from production for own use (ancillary or final) or for non-market purposes (as give-away for free or at non-significant prices).
-As EGSS data reporting is mandatory for market production only, the article focuses in the following on market activities of the environmental economy.
+According to Eurostat estimates, the environmental economy as a whole grew by 4.4 % in 2018, generating a total gross value added (GVA) of EUR 306.8 billion (at current prices) and contributing 2.3 % to the GDP of the EU.
+The majority of gross value added and employment in the environmental economy is related to goods and services sold or intended to be sold on the market; the remainder stems from production for own use (ancillary or final) or for non-market purposes (as give-away for free or at non-significant prices).
+As EGSS data reporting is mandatory for market production only, the article focuses on market activities of the environmental economy.

-Gross value added from market output grew by 4.2 % in 2018 compared to the previous year, contributing EUR 166.4 billion (at current prices) or 1.2 % to the EU-wide GDP.
-The related employment grew by 2.3 % to 2.2 million full-time equivalent (FTE) jobs, while overall employment grew by 1.4 %.
+Gross value added from market output grew by 4.2 % in 2018 compared to the previous year, contributing EUR 166.4 billion (at current prices) or 1.2 % to the EU GDP.
+The related employment grew by 3.9 % to 2.4 million full-time equivalent (FTE) jobs, while overall employment grew by 1.4 %.
 Growth rates vary across countries (Figure 1).
-Gross value added and employment grew in eighteen and twenty EU Member States in 2018 and employment in 18.
+Gross value added grew in 20 EU Member States in 2018 and employment in 18.
 For Austria and Portugal no meaningful growth rates could be calculated due to a break in series in 2018, as a result of changes to data sources and/or compilation methods.

 Gross value added

-In 2017, market output of the environmental economy contributed between 5.9 % (Finland) and 0.6 % (Malta) to the GDP of Member States (Figure 2).
+In 2018, market output of the environmental economy contributed between 5.7 % (Finland) and 0.4 % (Malta) to the GDP of Member States (Figure 2).
 Large parts of the gross value added in Finland stem from forest management and renewable energy production.
-The environmental economy had been growing faster in 2017 than the overall economy in thirteen Member States.
-Most noticeably, contributions to GDP increased by 16 % in Ireland and 12 % in Lithuania, while they decreased in Hungary (-41%) and Romania (-11 %).
+The environmental economy had been growing faster in 2018 than the overall national economy in eleven Member States.
+Most noticeably, contributions to GDP increased by 30 % in Luxembourg and 6.1 % in Romania, while they significantly decreased in Hungary (-20.5 %) and Latvia (-14.7 %).
 The large decrease for Hungary could be related to uncertainty in the provisional data.
 Most Member States generate more value added by producing goods and services for resource management than for environmental protection (Figure 3).

-Eurostat estimates that market output of environmental goods and services has generated EU-wide 49 000 new full-time equivalent jobs in 2017.
+Eurostat estimates that market output of environmental goods and services has generated EU-wide 90 000 new full-time equivalent jobs in 2018.
 Most employment in the environmental economy is related to waste management, the production of renewable energy, and energy-efficiency measures (Figure 4).
-For the period of mandatory data reporting between 2014 and 2017, job creation varies across Member States and environmental activities (Figure 5).
+Between 2017 and 2018, job creation varied across Member States and environmental activities (Figure 5).

 EGSS data can be used to derive sector-specific indicators.
 Let us consider gross value added of the renewable energy sector, comprising energy production itself but also the manufacturing of equipment such as photovoltaic cells and wind turbines, the installation of equipment, and any related research, consultancy, and management services.
 Calculating the ratio of gross value added (EUR) and full-time equivalent (FTE) jobs provides insight into the labour productivity of the renewable energy sector.

 Figure 7 suggests considerable differences between countries and provides scope for assessing the factors behind productivity levels, among them income, energy prices, subsidies for renewable energy, composition of the renewable energy mix, and the scope of activities covered.
-More detailed data for individual NACE sections suggest, for example, that large parts of value added are generated in Spain by energy production itself.
-By contrast, more than half of the value added of the renewable energy sector in Denmark is generated by manufacturing of energy technologies, while in Ireland and France over one fifth of the value added is generated by the construction industry.
+More detailed data for individual NACE sections suggest, for example, that large parts of value added in many countries are generated by energy production itself (i.e. NACE D35).
+By contrast, more than half of the value added of the renewable energy sector in Denmark, Croatia and Austria is generated by manufacturing of energy technologies, while in Ireland and France over one fifth of the value added is generated by the construction industry.

 This article presents the most recent data on gross value added, employment, and exports related to market production in the environmental economy.
-Eurostat collected the data in 2019 as part of the third mandatory reporting round for Member States.
+Eurostat collected the data in 2020 as part of the fourth mandatory reporting round for Member States.

 The data presented in this article refer to market production and are not directly comparable to those presented in Eurostat's article on Environmental economy - statistics on employment and growth, which cover total production consisting of market, non-market, and ancillary output as well as output for own final use within enterprises.